paulschulzee/Karrnath-Campaign-Player-Folder/Pitch.md

 Your character, in keeping with our theme, should be an undead, a seeker, both, or for some other reason the sort of general outcast that would fit in with the party.
 No matter what class you play, consider your character's religion, their philosophy, their convictions, and their bonds to the life they live.

 ## Characters
 We will be using the [Pathfinder's Guide to Eberron](https://scribe.pf2.tools/v/2qF7WjsY-pathfinders-guide-to-eberron) to play an Eberron game in Pathfinder.
 The Pathfinder's guide has not been updated for the remaster, so there are still some things like alignment that will need to be adapted on a case-by-case basis.
 If you have any questions at all, ask me.
+We will begin play at **level 4**.

 We will be playing with three custom character creation rules.
 The first is [free archetype](https://2e.aonprd.com/Rules.aspx?ID=2751), which gives you an additional feat at every even level that you can only use on archetype feats.
 Normally, you would have to forgo a class feat to take an archetype feat, but free archetype renders this unnecessary.
 However, there is the restriction that *your free archetype must be on theme.* This obviously includes any of the undead archetypes (so that you can make an undead character)--anything else, ask me.
 If you'd like to play a dragonmarked character, the Dragonmarked Scion archetype could work well, depending on the dragonmark.